-Guest Opinion: Trump shows the folly of the US tax code
+Guest Opinion: Trump reveals US tax code folly

 A weekend New York Times report that Donald Trump declared such a large net operating loss — $916 million — on business dealings in 1995 that he may not have had to pay federal income taxes for up to 18 years quickly became grist for the political mill.
 It raised legitimate new questions about the Republican presidential nominee’s refusal to disclose more recent tax returns and prompted new attacks on his honesty and character as well as defenses of his business acumen.